-Hong Kong leader wants people to not ‘demonize’ security law
+Hong Kong leader urges people not to ‘demonize’ security law

-HONG KONG (AP) — Hong Kong leader Carrie Lam on Tuesday said she hoped that the opposition would not “demonize and stigmatize” the new national security law as doing do would mean pitting themselves against the people of Hong Kong.
+HONG KONG (AP) — Hong Kong leader Carrie Lam said Tuesday that she hopes opponents of a new national security law being imposed by China do not “demonize and stigmatize” the legislation because doing so would mean pitting themselves against residents of the semi-autonomous Chinese territory.

 “The people of Hong Kong want to see stability again, they want a safe environment where they can work and live,” Lam told reporters.

-Lam said people were “sick and tired” of violence in Hong Kong and intervention by foreign forces in the city.
+She said people were “sick and tired” of violence in Hong Kong and intervention by foreign forces in the city.

 China’s ceremonial parliament in May approved the decision to enact a national security law in Hong Kong, aimed at curbing subversive, secessionist, terrorist and foreign intervention activities in the city following months of anti-government protests last year.

-“We are part of the People’s Republic of China but we don’t have a mechanism to protect national security,” said Lam.
+“We are part of the People’s Republic of China, but we don’t have a mechanism to protect national security,” Lam said.
 “This is a risk not just to over 7 million people in Hong Kong, it’s also a risk to 1.4 billion people in the country.”

 Lam spoke ahead of a meeting this week by the Standing Committee of the National People’s Congress, which exercises legislative power in China.
 The law is not on the meeting’s agenda, but Hong Kong delegate Tam Yiu Chung said in an interview Monday that items could be added.

-Critics consider the imminent legislation an attack on the “one country, two systems” framework in which China promised Hong Kong a high degree of autonomy and freedoms not found on the mainland.
+Critics consider the imminent legislation an attack on the “one country, two systems” framework in which China promised Hong Kong a high degree of autonomy and freedoms not found on the mainland when the former British colony was returned to Chinese control in 1997.
 They fear that the law will be used to curb any dissent in Hong Kong.

-Details about the law have not been disclosed though Lam said the specifics will be established.
-She said people “don’t need to worry” about this because at the end of the day, it is for Hong Kong’s authorities to enforce the law.
+Details about the law have not been disclosed, though Lam said the specifics will be established.
+She said people “don’t need to worry” about this because at the end of the day, it is for Hong Kong’s authorities to enforce the law.”

 “Please accept and understand why we have to do it,” she said.
 “The only purpose of this task is to protect Hong Kong and the country.”

-The anti-government protests had subsiding during coronavirus restrictions but have returned to the city in recent weeks, even though social-distancing measures remain in place.
+The anti-government protests had subsiding during coronavirus restrictions, but have returned to the city in recent weeks, even though social distancing measures remain in place.

 Lam said Hong Kong will relax its measures gradually.